New Graduate Certificate in Public Interest Design

-The Public Interest Design graduate level certificate program will provide education in this rapidly emerging field.
-The curricular content, which is research, classroom and field based, exposes students and professionals to use design to address a range of critical challenges that communities face in the world.
+The certificate is open to students, individuals, and professionals who are interested in expanding their knowledge and application of public interest design.
+The curricular content, which is research, classroom and field based, exposes participants to utilize design to address a range of critical challenges that effect communities around the globe.

-The program’s objectives are to educate students to:
+The program’s objectives are to educate participants to:

 - Analyze precedents of how Public Interest Design is and can be a meaningful part of professional practice;